natgeosociety/marapp-frontend/packages/earth-auth/README.md

 APP_ATOB is specified from auth0.
 When developing locally, you can specify an atob in the env config, so that you can run the screens locally.

+Due to the file size of the generated html being to high, all external dependencies are linked with script tags in the html head.